06 Jan, 2021 Bicultural or multi-cultural? (Defining some vocabulary – and why it’s important)

 It’s like a marriage.
 Two do become one – just like the pastor says in the wedding.
 But they also still remain as two separate and distinct people!
 This is why marriages take work!

 And the conclusion of the matter?
 Yes, two becoming one does take grace, love and effort.
-But if it is what we have agreed to do under God, then it is what we have agreed to do!
+But if it is the dynamic we agreed to do under God, then it is what we agreed to!

 And why is all this ‘vocab’ important?